ELECTRONIC RECYCLING EVENT BRINGS IN MORE THAN 20,000 POUNDS OF WASTE

 June rainfall is giving farmers across northern Illinois renewed optimism as the growing season enters a critical stretch.

-After a dry start to the season, timely rains throughout June have improved soil moisture and helped corn and soybean crops make strong progress across northwest Illinois, including Stephenson, Jo Daviess, Carroll, and Ogle counties.
-Farmers say the moisture arrived at a crucial stage for crop development, easing stress on young plants and improving yield potential.
+After a dry start to the season, timely rains throughout June have improved soil moisture and helped corn and soybean crops make strong progress across northwest Illinois, including Stephenson, Jo Daviess, Carroll and Ogle counties.
+Farmers said the moisture arrived at a crucial stage for crop development, easing stress on young plants and improving yield potential.

 3 INJURED IN GRAND DETOUR BRIDGE CRASH

-The Ogle County Sheriff’s Office says the crash happened on Illinois Route 2 when a southbound vehicle driven by a 69-year-old Oregon man allegedly crossed into the northbound lane.
-Investigators say a northbound SUV swerved to avoid a head-on collision but was struck, sending it into a guardrail before it collided with a second vehicle.
+The Ogle County Sheriff's Office said the crash happened on Illinois Route 2 when a southbound vehicle driven by a 69-year-old Oregon man allegedly crossed into the northbound lane.
+Investigators said a northbound SUV swerved to avoid a head-on collision but was struck, sending it into a guardrail before it collided with a second vehicle.

 ILLINOIS ROUTE 2 ROADWORK UNDERWAY IN OGLE COUNTY